 However, when you’re home alone, it’s imperative that you use your time wisely.
 That’s where hobbies come in.
 A hobby is something that you do in your leisure time that makes you happy.
 And since this site is all about finding ways to boost your happiness and spreading positivity, let’s dig into some of the best hobbies for introverts that I could find.

 Of course you know I’m going to start you off with one of the hobbies you can do alone or with a group.
 That of course, is to study your Bible.
 If you are living a life of intentionally following the Lord, growing in your faith and in knowledge is imperative.

 There are some really great Bible studies available to help you in your learning.
 Personally, I like to add a Bible plan from the YouVersion app.
 The one I’m really liking is the Bible Projects, The Bible which is a 365 day through the Bible in a year study.

 Woman of Noble Character offers studies of Galatians and Ephesians as well as a course in creating a custom war binder.
-The Arabah Joy Blog offers the Bible Study Method, 7 Days in 7 Ways, Praying the Promises of the Cross and Choosing Confidence, just to name a few.
-She even offers Grace Goals 2021, a Biblical goal setting system.
+The Arabah Joy Blog offers the Bible Study Method, 7 Days in 7 Ways (keep reading for more details,) Praying the Promises of the Cross, and Choosing Confidence, just to name a few.
+She even offers Grace Goals 2021, a Biblical goal-setting system.